yeikiu/ts-kraken/README.md

 ## Demo Private REPL requests (requires API key/secret)

 >_**Tip:**_ To display current keys in use the `.showKeys` command.
->To load your keys, you can either use the `.setKeys` method or create a `.env` file like the following under project root directory:
+>To load your keys, you can either use the `.setKeys` command or create a `.env` file like the following under project root directory:

 ````
 KRAKEN_API_KEY=yourApiKey